 3.Volcanoes book (French).
 Not only tales and fairies, but my boys are very technical and in love with science already.
 Natural History Museum surely has something to do with it – volcanoes have been a fascinating topic for over 1.5 years.
 The holidays on volcanic islands also are very well received, with Nevis, Naples and Tenerife particularly popular.4.Little Red Riding Hood (Romanian, French & English).
 The beauty of raising trilingual kids means I can enjoy my own favourite childhood tales in 3 languages.
 Friends are also telling me reading same stories in 3 Languages does certain tricks – long term benefits the experts reckon.

 5.The Gruffalo.
 Funnily enough, illustration did not help with this book though, as one 3 years old found the Gruffalo performance on the stage too scary.
 Book nevertheless is still a favourite.6.
-On our list for the next long weekend: The wind in the willows.
+On our list for the next long weekend in Menorca: The wind in the willows.
 We’ve seen twice River and Rowing Museum lovely exhibition plus located in Cornwall the most fantastic themed gardens right by Fowey.
-So looking forward to reading this together with R.
+So looking forward to making it part of our summer reads!

 Happy summer & happy readings all!